White Australia policy: Relaxation of restrictions

 Lamb: "I have read this, yes."

 Menzies: "Well if I were not described as a racist I'd be the only public man who hasn't been."

+The Democratic Labor Party (DLP) then the third largest party, started opposing the White Australia policy as early as 1957.

-In 1963, a paper "Immigration: Control or Colour Bar?" was published by a group of students and academics at Melbourne University.
-It proposed eliminating the White Australia policy, and was influential towards this end.
+In 1963, a paper, "Immigration: Control or Colour Bar?", was published by a group of students and academics at Melbourne University.
+It proposed eliminating the White Australia policy and was influential towards this end.

-End of the White Australia policy
+End of the White Australia Policy

+In July 1966, Prime Minister Harold Holt stated that Australia no longer had a White Australia policy, but instead had a "restricted immigration policy".
+Earlier in the year he and immigration minister Hubert Opperman had announced a significant liberalisation of immigration laws for non-whites.
+These included reducing the waiting time for non-whites to obtain citizenship from fifteen years to five years and allowed for family reunification.
+Non-white immigrants would be admitted on the basis that they were "well-qualified", rather than "highly qualified and distinguished" as had been the case since 1956.
+According to The Canberra Times the changes would allow around 5,000 non-whites to obtain citizenship.

+In January 1971, Prime Minister John Gorton stated that his government aimed to establish a multi-racial society in Australia and committed to abolishing racial discrimination.
+However he stated that there was still a need to restrict non-white immigration.
+He had earlier stated that the White Australia policy was not morally justifiable, but that "the unlimited influx of colored people would lead to stresses in Australia".

-Labor Party members Don Dunstan and Gough Whitlam set about removing the White Australia policy from the Labor platform.
-Attempts in 1959 and 1961 failed, with Labor leader Arthur Calwell stating, "It would ruin the Party if we altered the immigration policy ... it was only cranks, long hairs, academics and do-gooders who wanted the change".
+Labor Party members Don Dunstan and Gough Whitlam set about removing the White Australia Policy from the Labor platform.
+Attempts in 1959 and 1961 failed, with Labor leader Arthur Calwell stating, "It would ruin the Party if we altered the immigration policy ... it was only cranks, long hairs, academics and do-gooders who wanted the change."
 However, Dunstan persisted in his efforts, and in 1965, the White Australia Policy was removed from the Labor platform at their national conference; Dunstan personally took credit for the change.